MissInterpret/mount-configuration/README.md

 #### missinterpret.mount-configuration.file

 A file on the file system as a source of configuration data.
-It does not, by default attempt to load a file but will load one by using the `path` runtime argument.

-If any of the editing functions are they will be saved on `stop` by default.
+It does not by default attempt to load a file.
+If any of the editing functions are used changes will be saved on `stop` by default.

 ### Runtime arguments